 The Promenade project includes funding for a pedestrian footbridge which would link up many walking, cycling and new recreational opportunities centred on the CBD and river.
 The NZ Transport Agency is considering its options for improvements to the Melling intersection.
 If the Melling Railway Station did move (to ease Melling intersection improvements), it could align closer to the CBD and also be accessed by the pedestrian bridge.

 Consultation and research focused on the Promenade part of the RiverLink project indicates it will be a catalyst for significant social and economic developments in the Lower Hutt CBD through both residential and commercial growth.

 This development promotes our CBD as a vibrant, attractive and liveable area.
 It will have an economic impact on our local Gross Domestic Product, employment, household and business income, while increasing our capacity to undertake future investments by growing Council’s rating base.

 The Promenade is an effective way we can stimulate private investment and economic activity in the CBD and beyond.
 An economic impact assessment of the Promenade and the potential follow-on private developments includes a one-off public and private construction impact, new residents’ spending, new jobs (partly created by companies acquiring new office spaces), increased visitor spending, increased property values due to developed green space, walkability, access to public transport, and flow-on effects.

-The medium growth scenario projects development of 49,000 m2 of commercial space, enabling an additional 2700 people to work in the CBD, as well as 1300 new apartments that would accommodate 2600 people.
+We're projecting development of 49,000 m2 of commercial space in a medium growth scenario.
+This would enable an additional 2700 people to work in the CBD.
+Development includes 1300 new apartments that would accommodate 2600 people.